 3. Volunteer or Adopt

 If you’ve been contemplating adopting a cat, this is the perfect time to do it!
-Plenty of cats out there need loving forever homes, and yours might be the one they’re waiting on.
+Plenty of cats out there need loving forever homes, and yours might be the one they are waiting on.
 Of course, bringing a new pet into your family is a big step.

-If you want to show your support in a different way, you can volunteer at your local shelter.
+If you want to show your support differently, you can volunteer at your local shelter.
 Feeding and snuggling cats and cleaning their cages improves a cat’s life, and compassionate people willing to give up their time for free are precisely what keeps a shelter running.

 4. Raise Money